ghostduck/simple_REST_API_site/README.md

 # Instructions
 Clone this repo, then copy **_config/template.json_** to **_config/keys.json_**.

-After that, paste your [OpenWeather API key](https://home.openweathermap.org/api_keys) to replace the value of weatherkey.
+After that, paste your [OpenWeatherMap API key](https://home.openweathermap.org/api_keys) to replace the value of weatherkey.

 Once the key setup is completed, the server is ready to use.